edmekit/javascrpit-prac/README.md

 also practiced some stuff like booleans and if-else shorthands pretty cool

 uhuhhh learned json and localStorage, cool stuff, basically yoou can save what happened and access it latur

+uhh huhhh DOM id pretty cool lets u get whatever you want and control it